We Love You: Recording

+Release history

+While it was recorded during the sessions for Their Satanic Majesties Request, "We Love You" was released as a non-album A-side on 18 August 1967 in the United Kingdom, with "Dandelion" as the B-side.
+The song reached number 8 on the British single charts.
+Two weeks later this single was released the United States, but with "Dandelion" promoted as the A-side; "Dandelion" reached number 14 on the Billboard Hot 100, whereas "We Love You" only got as high as 50.
+"We Love You" also charted within the top 10 on singles charts in Germany, Austria, Sweden, and Norway.

 Mick Jagger was quoted at the time as saying that "We Love You" was "just a bit of fun".
 The original single releases had a faded-in coda consisting of a short, distorted section of vocals from the B-side, "Dandelion".
-The same effect, fading in a portion of "We Love You", was used at the beginning of "Dandelion".
+The same effect, fading in a portion of "We Love You", was used at the end of "Dandelion".
 Musicologist Walter Everett identifies this feature as a response to the Beatles' use of a fade-out/fade-in ending to close their February 1967 single "Strawberry Fields Forever".
 This coda has generally been absent from reissues of the song on compilation albums by the Stones such as Through the Past, Darkly (Big Hits Vol. 2) and GRRR!.
 Similarly, "Dandelion" has also been traditionally abridged in this way on compilations that feature it.
 However, the 1989 release Singles Collection: The London Years features unabridged versions of both songs.